open-quality/website/README.md

 ## Deployment

 GitHub Actions installs dependencies, runs `npm run build`, and publishes `dist/` to GitHub Pages using the existing workflow.
-The `CNAME` file is passed through Eleventy so the `openquality.cloud` domain remains pointed at Pages.
+The `CNAME` file is passed through Eleventy so the `openquality.ai` domain remains pointed at Pages.